united-paradigms/test/notes.md

 5. Link template TS configuration files to `build` and `test`.
 6. Gulp CWDs and base paths
 7. Move markdown utilities to new package?
 What about version utilities?
 Or standard build scripts?
-8. Minimize markdown in builds.
-9. Improve watch behavior.
-10. Maybe add other documentation files to build output?
+8. Maybe add other documentation files to build output?
+9. Improve watch behavior to cover all files.

-1. Create project readme and license (and update package.json license!).
+1. Create project readme and license (and update package.json license!) and other docs files.
+Update contributing file with branch rulesets info.
 2. Graphics
-3. Update contributing file with branch rulesets info.

 1. Git hooks?
 Validate new commit message scheme.
 Perhaps run tests before allowing merges.